phunware/maas-mapping-ios-sdk/README.md

 Overview
 -----------

-The MaaS Content Management SDK allows developers to fetch and manage the various pieces of data in the Content Management module, including containers, schemas, structure and content.
-Content Management spans across your entire organization, so different applications can potentially share the same content.

 The PWMapKit framework object provides an embeddable indoor map interface.
-You can use this framewor to display indoor maps, annotate the map with custom points of interest, route between points, and more.
+You can use this framework to display indoor maps, annotate the map with custom Points of Interest, route between points, and more.

 ### Annotations

-Annotations, or points of interest, allow you display information on the map view.
+Annotations, or Points of Interest, allow you display information on the map view.
 You can fetch annotations from MaaS using the appropriate calls or add your own local annotations.
 It's important to note that navigation will only work with the annotations fetched from MaaS.

 ### Positioning